Skip to content Skip to navigation menu

 0

-Remember, kitchens demand a bit more thought and planning compared to other rooms.
+Remember, kitchens demand more thought and planning compared to other rooms.
 One of the first things to ponder is whether you can expand the space.
 This idea brings a bundle of considerations like new layouts, storage, and dining and living options.
 Maybe an extension is within your budget.
 Or perhaps knocking down some internal walls can expand the kitchen area without the hefty price tag and upheaval of significant building work.
 But keep in mind, any structural changes – whether extending or knocking through – will almost certainly need a structural engineer or building professional’s insight.
 These aren't the sort of projects to embark on alone.

 Wickes_InStore_Day2_3809.jpg